Hold Ambuja Cements; target of Rs 480: Emkay Global Financial

 Emkay Global Financial's research report on Ambuja Cements

-In Q1FY24, Ambuja Ceaments’ (Ambuja) standalone EBITDA rose by 23% YoY and ~13% QoQ to Rs9.5bn, with EBITDA/ton at Rs1,040, in line with our estimates.
+In Q1FY24, Ambuja Cements’ (Ambuja) standalone EBITDA rose by 23% YoY and ~13% QoQ to Rs9.5bn, with EBITDA/ton at Rs1,040, in line with our estimates.
 Management has reiterated its key focus areas: i) Doubling of capacity from ~68mt to 140mt by FY28; ii) The group has set forth a target to set up 40mt clinker capacity (~10 lines) with 35 new grinding units to achieve capacity target by FY28; iii) The company is aiming EBITDA/ton of Rs1,450- 1,500 by FY28 by optimizing manufacturing, logistics cost and through group synergies.
+Factoring in lower opex/ton, we have increased our FY24E-25E EBITDA estimates by 4-5% and target EV/E multiple by one notch to 16x.

 Outlook

-Factoring in lower opex/ton, we have increased our FY24E-25E EBITDA estimates by 4-5% and target EV/E multiple by one notch to 16x.
-Additionally, factoring in the increase in ACC’s TP, we have raised our Jun-24 TP to Rs480/share post the quarterly roll-over.
+Additionally, factoring in the increase in ACC’s TP, we have raised our Jun-24 TP to Rs480/share post the quarterly roll-over

 For all recommendations report, click here